aparij/BoggleGame/README.md

 # BoggleGame
-A service to generate a list of words for a boggle game
+A Django service to generate a list of words for a Boggle game